syncfusion-content/wpf-docs/wpf/Diagram/Behaviour-Changes.md

 {% endhighlight %}

-> Note: Node’s Template will be available only after its template is applied, so if you try to do these operations before it will not give an expected result.
+N> Node’s Template will be available only after its template is applied, so if you try to do these operations before it will not give an expected result.

 ## Hide the Default Center Port of a Node